A Nostalgic Look Back at

 Apostrophe Atrophy was a photographic collection of bad typography.
 This was their website.

 Content is from the site's 2008 archived pages, as well as from other outside sources.
 Bob Sakayama & TNG/Earthling provided technical and search support.
+Thanks to Dov Hertz for his support.

 The apostrophe has three uses: 1) to form possessive nouns; 2) to show the omission of letters; and 3) to indicate plurals of letters, numbers, and symbols.